 By Bruce P

-In the past Robert and I would laugh non-stop for the four hour drive to the lodge.
-We talked jobs, politics, family, religion.
+In the past, Robert and I would laugh non-stop for the four-hour drive to the lodge.
+We talked about jobs, politics, family, religion.
 No topic was off-limits.

 But the 2016 trip was different.
 With cancer throughout his ribs, belly laughing was painful.
-In turn, conversation was subdued.
-There were occasional chuckles, but no guffaws.
+In turn, the conversation was subdued.
+There were occasional chuckles but no guffaws.
 In the finest of human tradition, we adapted.

 The hunters were sitting in their blinds with varying degrees of readiness.
 Robert and I remained in the lodge awaiting their noon return.
 Cupboards and drawers were prepped with spotless plates and utensils.